submariner-io/submariner-website/src/content/quickstart/openshift/globalnet/_index.md

 ---
 date: 2020-02-21T13:36:18+01:00
-title: "With Service Discovery and Globalnet"
+title: "With Globalnet"
-weight: 20
+weight: 30
 ---

 This quickstart guide covers the necessary steps to deploy two OpenShift Container Platform (OCP) clusters on AWS with